garlic-flavor/DMDScript/README.md

   do this later.

 ### problems.
-* The Regular expression of ECMAScript differ from dmd's std.regex.
+* __The Regular expression of ECMAScript differ from dmd's std.regex.__
+  I'll do this later.

 * __test262-harness-py seems to be outdated.__
   ~~This is a problem.~~